|Common Name(s): Plum

-Color/Appearance: Plum heartwood can exhibits a cornucopia of colors, ranging from a yellowish brown, with streaks of pink, orange, red, purple, olive, or gray mixed in.
+Color/Appearance: Plum heartwood can exhibit a cornucopia of colors, typically a yellowish brown, with streaks of pink, orange, red, purple, olive, or gray mixed in.
 Because of the small size of plum trees, swirled or irregular grain, as well as knots and other defects are common.

 Grain/Texture: Has a fine texture with close grain and a slight natural luster.

 Endgrain: Semi-ring-porous to diffuse-porous; small pores, sometimes arranged diagonally; solitary and radial multiples of 2-3; mineral/gum deposits occasionally present; growth rings usually distinct due to a concentration of earlywood pores; parenchyma marginal; medium to wide rays, spacing normal.

 Rot Resistance: No data available.

 Workability: Areas with straight and clear grain are easy to work with hand or machine tools.
 Care must be taken when surfacing irregular grain or knots to avoid tearout.
 Plum glues, turns, and finishes well.